quintel/documentation/docs/main/residual-heat-industry.md

 title:  Industrial residual heat
 ---

 There is a lot of heat available in industry that currently goes to waste.
 Using this residual heat as a source for heat networks could be an interesting way to reduce emissions.
-In the ETM it is now possible to re-use residual heat from the sectors below:
+In the ETM you can re-use residual heat from the sectors below:

 -   Chemical industry
 -   Refineries